Squarespace Review (2025) — The Key Pros and Cons to Consider

 On top of that, the email templates — as you’d expect from Squarespace — are very attractive and mobile-friendly.
 I’ve found them pretty easy to edit too — the Email Campaigns feature provides a drag-and-drop user interface that is very similar to Squarespace’s main editor, so if you’re familiar with that, you shouldn’t have too much difficulty creating Squarespace newsletters.

-Some autoresponder functionality is also included with Email Campaigns (so long as you are on a ‘Core’ plan or higher).
-However, the automation provided is currently pretty basic by comparison to that provided by dedicated email marketing tools like Mailchimp or GetResponse (letting you create simple ‘drip’ campaigns only).
+Some autoresponder functionality is also included with Email Campaigns.
+However, the automation provided is currently fairly basic by comparison to that provided by dedicated email marketing tools like Mailchimp or GetResponse.
+You can trigger some useful automations though, like product recommendations based on purchases, welcome emails, VIP reward emails etc.

 How good is Squarespace SEO?